Copley Square: Public events

 One of the most popular attractions in Copley Square is the Farmers Market, held Tuesdays and Fridays from May through November.
+(During the 2023–2024 reconstruction of the park, the market was held in front of the Public Library on Dartmouth.)

 Annual events include First Night activities and ice sculpture competition, the Christmas tree lighting, the Boston Book Festival, and, for several years, the Boston Summer Arts Weekend.
 The park's central location also makes it a natural gathering place for protests and vigils.

 The water level in the fountain pool can be lowered, turning it into a stage for concerts and theatrical performances.

 History

 A significant number of important Boston educational and cultural institutions were originally located adjacent to (or very near) Copley Square, reflecting 19th-century Boston's aspirations for the location as a center of culture and progress.